-There are many ways to support the Faculty of Information – from writing a cheque, to leaving instructions in your will.
+There are many ways to support the Faculty of Information – from making a recurring donation to the Annual Fund, to arranging a planned gift via instructions in your will.
 Explore ways to give on the Boundless campaign website.

 All donations help our students, who are being taught ideas and skills necessary to shaping our world in the coming decades.

 Students come here to gain the expertise to work skillfully in today’s complex knowledge society.
 Learning from and working alongside highly respected faculty, students acquire both foundational theories essential to information management and leading-edge practices that transform the way knowledge is generated and employed.
 From archives to digital collections, libraries and information systems to issues of policy and security, our Masters and PhD programs offer leading edge education to meet these demands.